arnoldmartinez/book-notes/object oriented javascript second edition.md

 In the preceding example, a *Programmer* object inherited all of the methods of the parent *Person* object.
 This means that both objects provide a *talk* method, among others.
 Now imagine that somewhere in your code there's a variable called *Bob*, and it just so happens that you don't know if *Bob* is a *Person* object or a *Programmer* object.
 You can still call the *talk* method on the *Bob* object and the code will work.
 This ability to call the same method on different objects and have each of them respond in their own way is called **polimorphism**

+### Primitive Data Types, Arrays, Loops, and Conditions
+#### Variables

+Using a variable requires two steps.
+You need to:

+* Declare the variable
+* Initialize it, that is, give it a value

+To declare a variable, you use the *var* statement, like this:

+var a;
+var thisIsAVariable;
+var _and_this_too;
+var mix12three;

+For the names of the variables, you can use any combination of letters, numbers, the underscore character, and the dollar sign.
+However, you can't start with a number, which means that this is invalid:

+var 2three4five;

+To initialize a variable means to give it a value for the first time.
+You have two way to do so:

+* Declare the variable first, then initialize it
+* Declare and initialize it with a single statement

+You can declare (and optionally initialize) several variables with a single *var* statement; just separate the declarations with a comma:

+var v1, v2, v3 = 'hello', v4 = 4, v5;